asnt/eccv2020-sharp-workshop/doc/evaluation.md

 ```math
 h_{AB} = \frac{H_{AB}}{H_{AB} + M_{AB}} .
 ```
 In the two directions, the hit-rate is a score with a value in [0,1].
+Good estimations are expected to have high hit-rates.

 ### 3. Surface area score